wiley17402/jc2mp-buymenu-twoveh/README.md

+# jc2mp-buymenu-twovec
+This script was originally created by Philpax (Phillip Larkson).
+I commit some changes like:
+- Two vehicles per player (one which is used by player disappear)
+- Added weapons from DLC
+- Added some vehicles (all from DLC and some more interesting which weren't included)
+- Price divided by 10

 # jc2mp-buymenu

 The JC2-MP buy menu script implements a fully-featured buy menu within the game, allowing you to purchase vehicles, weapons and skins.
-This script ran in the JC2-MP public beta tests, and has been tested significantly.

 ## Adding new items